Maxthegreat99/MTGs-Changed-Zombie-Vomit-Mod/README.md

 # Credits
 - Programming by yours truly
-- [Onilink](http://ic.onidev.fr/en/index.html) who helped me make 90% of this mod by answer
+- [Onilink](http://ic.onidev.fr/en/index.html) who helped me make 90% of this mod by answering questions
 - spaghettiinabucket who made the sprites, fr thx to him (ill never have his art skills)
 - Redigit or whatever sound designer there is at Relogic tbh (we used the WoF summon leech sound effect for the vomit sound)